Designing an AR-first mobile experience for forest data collection.

 This allowed users to:

-• Measure tree diameter from a single standing position
+• Measure from a single position

-Expanding access beyond LiDAR-enabled devices
+Expanding access beyond LiDAR devices

-Designing for offline-use
+Designing for offline fieldwork

 Outcome

-• Redirected engineering effort toward the highest-impact workflow
+• Redirected engineering effort toward user-validated priorities

-• Expanded the potential user base beyond LiDAR-enabled devices
+• Expanded support beyond LiDAR-enabled devices

 Next Steps